lingui/js-lingui/CONTRIBUTING.md

 After you successfully fix a bug or add a new feature, you most probably want to test it in a real-world project as soon as possible.

-There are currently two ways to do this: first is a generic way described in the next paragraph, second uses the [React Native example](./examples/react-native).
+There are two documented ways to do this: first is a generic way described in the next paragraph, second uses the [React Native example](./examples/react-native).

 #### Testing changes using Verdaccio